BradleyRobertTaylor/for-requests/README.md

 ## Features

 - RESTful API for handling CRUD operations for bins and events
-- SSE (Server Sent Events) to handle real time events loading without page reload using the EventSource interface
+- SSE (Server Sent Events) to handle real-time events loading without page reload using the EventSource interface